sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - excel/index.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_12.png)

-  The following spreadsheet shows the example output.
+ The following spreadsheet shows output for the example bank statement PDF.
 The first tab contains fields with single values, for example the start date field, and succeeding tabs contain fields with table output, for example, the account list table.

 [block:html]
 {